OpenZeppelin/openzeppelin-contracts/README.md

 At contracts/YourContract.sol

 ```
+import {Bounty, Target} from "./zeppelin/Bounty.sol";
-contract YourContract {
+contract YourContract is Target {
   function checkInvariant() returns(bool) {
-    // Implement your logic to make sure that none of the state is broken.
+    // Implement your logic to make sure that none of the invariants are broken.
   }
 }
 ```